MAKING HISTORY

 George A. Turner Jr. is a father, husband, and public defender born and raised in the city of Inglewood.
 He has nearly fifteen years of experience as an attorney for the Los Angeles County Office of the Deputy Public Defender, representing indigent individuals accused of crimes.
 George has handled hundreds of cases including misdemeanors, felonies, and juvenile petitions.
 He has advocated for treatment and programs to meet the needs of his most vulnerable clients, especially those with mental health disorders.
 He is the Supervising Public Defender of the Mobile Homelessness Unit with the Public Defender's Office.

 George received his Juris Doctorate from UCLA Law School and his Bachelor’s in Political Science from UCLA.
+George is a lifelong Angeleno raising his three sons with his wife in Inglewood CA.

 Ericka Wiley Seat #48